 BUY 3 TB WD RED DRIVES – WD Red 3TB NAS Hard Disk Drive – 5400 RPM Class SATA 6 Gb/s 64MB Cache 3.5 Inch – WD30EFRX

-RAID Controller – LSI MegaRAID SAS 9270-8i is the hardware RAID controller of my choice, the Super Micro’s built-in controller is pretty good if you are running RAID-10 or FreeNas, I will be going with with a half RAID-10 and half RAID-6 setup thus needing a dedicated controller.
+RAID Controller – LSI MegaRAID SAS 9270-8i is the hardware RAID controller of my choice.
+Super Micro’s built-in RAID controller is pretty good if you manage to flash it to an HBA for TrueNAS.
+I will be going with a half RAID-10 and half RAID-6 setup thus needing a dedicated controller.

 Cooler – I went with the Noctua NH-U9S, I know it is an over-kill for my Xeon.
 I wanted something durable as this server will be running 24/7.